 Thank you for allowing us to continue to provide your family with quality drinking water this year.
-We ask that all our customers help us protect our water sources, which are the heart of the community.
-If you have any questions about this report or concerning your drinking water, please contact Emery Wittmeyer, Village Department of Public Works at 662-3866.
+In order to maintain a safe and dependable water supply we sometimes need to make improvements that will benefit all of our customers.
+The costs of these improvements may be reflected in the rate structure.
+Rate adjustments may be necessary in order to address these improvements.
+We ask that all our customers help us protect our water sources, which are the heart of our community.
+If you have any questions about this report or concerning your drinking water, please contact Emery Wittmeyer, Village Department of Public Works at 716-662-3866.
 The Village of Orchard Park remains dedicated to the goal of providing a high-quality product and reliable cost-effective service to its customers at a reasonable rate.